 I went to the Seeking Inspiration conference at the St Bride Foundation last week, and it was excellent.
 I was glad to find that I left many of the talks feeling genuinely inspired and encouraged in my work - such a concentration of good ideas, interesting personal histories and genuinely fantastic examples of work is rare to find in everyday life, so I was exhausted after it all.
-Add to that not being a Londoner (being rather a country boy) and being somewhat overwhelmed by the cacophony of noises and images of just the Tube, never mind Fleet Street at rush hour.
-So yes.
-The conference highlights, according to yours truly.
+But yes, the conference highlights, according to me.

 George Hardie: Noticing things and getting things noticed.